ssriskanda/Sriskanda-portfolio/Part 3_final_project_ssriskan.md

 3. If there is a chance to make the graphs interactive, I made an attempt to do so in Flourish.
 I only intended for one graph to be interactive (the bubble graph that breaks down race demographics in NYC neighborhoods), but I ended up doing the second for the bar graph about pre-existing conditions.
 The bar graphs for pre-existing conditions were intended to be a list of bar graphs that can be seen by scrolling.
 While I was in flourish, I realized I could make the different diseases a drop down option so the user can choose which disease to look at.
 I personally found it better to visualize, more interactive for the user, and easier on the flow of the story.
 While the graphs were not exactly what I anticipated, I was still happy with the results.

-4. I added an additional inforgraph to show the proportion of frontline workers are people of color.
-While I was building my vaccination infogrpah, I was thinking to msyelf "why is this a problem."
-This was something I tried to emphasize in that part but adding that a majority of frontlinke workers are not white for me helped me make that point.
+4. I added an additional info graph to show the proportion of frontline workers are people of color.
+While I was building my vaccination info graph, I was thinking to myself "why is this a problem."
+This was something I tried to emphasize in that part but adding that a majority of frontline workers are not white for me helped me make that point.
 I also added more to the

 5. Per my interviewees' recommendation, I added more "call to actions" depending on who could be potentially viewing it.
 My original intention at Part 1 was to just have it as a tool for the general public.
 After hearing how other parties could be using it, I tried to tailor it accordingly by adding multiple options.

 6. I also adjusted my color scheme again.
 I created a mood board but I found it hard to stick to a particular color scheme.
-I kept within general color schemes but I found myself at the end being more flexible about what colors I used (especially when it comes to the infographs I made).
+I kept within general color schemes but I found myself at the end being more flexible about what colors I used (especially when it comes to the info graphs I made).
 The interviewees' are all within my close circle, so I was frequently asking for their opinion and to look.
-Even though it didn't stick to a "strict" color scheme, they found it use friendly and didnt hinder from the overall story.
+Even though it didn't stick to a "strict" color scheme, they found it use friendly and didn’t hinder from the overall story.

 Overall, this was a challenge for myself and I am proud with the product I am left with.